 Are you looking for original ideas for wedding favors and invitations to deliver to guests?
 You can find a category of products reserved on Amazon.
 So make your wedding day perfect with the right accessories!

 Wedding Unity Candle Set for Ceremonies, Gold Tone Commitment Candles Ornate Centerpiece for Marriage Reception and Ceremony.
-See it on Amazon.
+I’d like you to see it on Amazon.

-So marriage works like that of the rites of unrecognized religions.
+So marriage works like the rites of unrecognized religions.
 On the one hand, you have a secular ceremony (which is often called a symbolic ceremony.
 Because it is a rite built on the symbols of a union).
-And on the other hand, the civil ceremony guarantees you the legal validity of a marriage.
-Here too, if you are good at organizing your Catholic wedding, you can make sure that these two ceremonies occur on the same day.
+And on the other hand, the civil ceremony guarantees a marriage’s legal validity.
+If you are good at organizing your Catholic wedding, you can ensure that these two ceremonies occur on the same day.
 Perhaps in the same place and one after the other, just as it would happen in the concordat rite.

-In other words, you have the opportunity to have a spectacular and exciting Catholic wedding on the beach, in a forest.
-Or in a garden, with the traditional American ceremony representing the expression of your personality and spirituality.
+In other words, you can have a spectacular and exciting Catholic wedding on the beach, in a forest.
+Or in a garden, with the traditional American ceremony representing your personality and spirituality.
 It will also have legal value thanks to the combination with a civil ceremony.
 Whether this bureaucratic moment will occur in the same place and day depends on your choices during your wedding organization.